storagebits/KISSS/README.md

 ***clouding*** : 1 or 0 ,  enable or disable automatic upload to a nextcloud instance (see below for nextcloud instance configuration).<br><br>
     ./post-processing.py 001
     <br><br>
-    This command will launch a 50 slides scan in a row and put raw files into baseFolder/001 folder.
+    This command will post process all files found in baseFolder/001 folder and put resulting files into baseFolder/001/processed/ and to your Nextcloud instance (if configured) .

+# Configuring
 # Samples
 Here are some samples of my scans.
 More to come ...